llm-merging/llm-merging.github.io/index.md

 [https://github.com/llm-merging/LLM-Merging](https://github.com/llm-merging/LLM-Merging)
 </p>

+- Please submit a report describing your merging method to our [OpenReview LMC 2024](https://openreview.net/group?id=NeurIPS.cc/2024/Competition/LMC) page.
+Please follow the standard NeurIPS format [template](https://www.overleaf.com/latex/templates/neurips-2024/tpsbbrdqcmsh).
+There are no strict restrictions or limitations for the report, but we suggest that the page limit not exceed 4 pages.
+All submitted reports will be publicly accessible on our website.

 <p>For more details, please check the <a href="challenge.html">Challenge</a>, <a href="rules.html">Rules</a>, and <a href="starter_kit.html">Starter Kit</a> tab.</p>

 ## Important Dates